 LinkMesh

 Define routes by label, environment, tenant, or service.
 The same source can fan out to multiple destinations with different processing chains for each.
-Every route, pipeline, and destination edit lands as a Git commit in the GitOps config repo (ADR 0013) — full diff + authorship for every change.
+Every route, pipeline, and destination edit lands as a Git commit in the GitOps config repo — full diff and authorship for every change.

 One pipeline definition, many backends, predictable cost.